Tameness of actions on finite rank median algebras: Preliminaries: median algebras and tame dynamical systems

 Two subsets $A_1,A_2$ in a median algebra $X$ are \textit{crossing} if the following four intersections $A_1 \cap A_2, A_1 \cap A_2^c, A_1^c \cap A_2, A_1^c \cap A_2^c$ are nonempty.

 A \emph{wall} is a pair $W=\{W^0, W^1\}$ of disjoint convex sets whose union is $X$.
 The sets $W^0$ and $W^1$ are called \emph{halfspaces}.
-Two walls $W_1, W_2$ are said to \emph{crossing} if all four intersections of their halfspaces are non-empty.
-There exists a natural 1-1 correspondence between all walls $W=\{W^0, W^1\}$ in a median space $X$ and MP functions $\chi_{W^0} \colon X \to \{0,1\}$.
+Two walls $W_1, W_2$ are \emph{crossing} if all four intersections of their halfspaces are non-empty.
+Every halfspace $H \subset X$ determines a median-preserving map $ \chi_H:X\to\{0,1\}, $ and conversely every median-preserving map $f:X\to\{0,1\}$ is the characteristic function of a halfspace.

-\begin{f}[Some standard properties of median algebras] \ \begin{enumerate} \item \cite[Ch.1, 6.11]{Vel-book} A map $f \colon X_1 \to X_2$ between median algebras is median preserving (MP) if and only if it is convexity preserving (CP) in the sense of \cite[Ch.1, 1.11]{Vel-book}, meaning that for every convex subset $C \subseteq Y$ the preimage $f^{-1}(C)$ is convex in $X$. \item \cite[Theorem 2.8]{Roller} (Kakutani separation property) Any two disjoint convex sets in any median algebra are separated by a wall. \item \cite[Lemma 8.1.3]{BowditchMedian} Let $Q$ be a subalgebra of $X$.
+\begin{f} Some standard properties of median algebras. \begin{enumerate} \item \cite[Ch.1, 6.11]{Vel-book} A map $f \colon X_1 \to X_2$ between median algebras is median preserving (MP) if and only if it is convexity preserving (CP) in the sense of \cite[Ch.1, 1.11]{Vel-book}, meaning that for every convex subset $C \subseteq X_2$ the preimage $f^{-1}(C)$ is convex in $X$. \item \cite[Theorem 2.8]{Roller} (Kakutani separation property) Any two disjoint convex sets in any median algebra are separated by a wall. \item \cite[Lemma 8.1.3]{BowditchMedian} Let $Q$ be a subalgebra of $X$.
 Then each wall of $Q$ comes from a wall of $X$.
-That is, any wall of $Q$ has the form $\{W^0 \cap Q, W^1 \cap Q\}$ for some wall $\{W^0, W^1\}$ of $X$. \item \cite[Lemma 7.1.1]{BowditchMedian} (Helly Property) Let $C_1, C_2, \cdots, C_n$ be a finite sequence of pairwise intersecting convex subsets in a median algebra.
+That is, any wall of $Q$ is of the form $\{W^0 \cap Q, W^1 \cap Q\}$ for some wall $\{W^0, W^1\}$ of $X$. \item \cite[Lemma 7.1.1]{BowditchMedian} (Helly Property) Let $C_1, C_2, \cdots, C_n$ be a finite sequence of pairwise intersecting convex subsets in a median algebra.
 Then $\cap_{i=1}^n C_i$ is nonempty.